Armina101/printf/README.md

 ● %p - prints a pointer address in hexadecimal
 ● %% - prints a literal % character

-In addition to the standard specifiers, _printf supports the following custom specifiers:
+In addition to the standard specifiers, _printf suppors the following custom specifiers:

 ● %b - prints an unsigned integer in binary
 ● %S - prints a string, escaping non-printable characters with their ASCII code value in hexadecimal